chrisknox97/pyber_analysis/README.md

 ### Implement Variable Demand-Based Pricing

 As seen in the multiple line chart above, we know that the Total Fares by City Type increase across all city types at the end of February.
-With this knowledge we charge premium prices during peak operating weeks such as these, as well as during peak operating times of each day.
+With this knowledge, Pyber could charge premium prices during peak operating weeks such as these, as well as during peak operating times of each day.
 Uber and Lyft already use variable pricing during busy and high-volume portions of the day, so doing so for weeks as well would not be unheard of for this industry.

 ### Decrease Total Drivers in Urban Areas